Court of Appeal finds housing allocation policy to indirectly discriminate against Irish travellers and refugees

 - Related Practice Area(s):

-- Human Rights, Discrimination and Equality, Local Government Law
+- Civil Liberties and Human Rights, Discrimination and Equality, Local Government Law

 - Court of Appeal (Civil Division)